Annapurna Base Camp Trek Distance

 Day 2 is an uphill journey from Tikhedhunga up to Ghorepani Village, one of the major villages on this trek.
 Distance and altitude gain are at a higher rate today because you will cover 13 km in 6-7 hours of walking.

-This may well be a bit tiring, but it is equally fulfilling as the height is slowly progressed.
-Ghorepani is 2850m above sea level and from the village you get superb sight of pine forest with full of rhododendron trees.
+This may well be a bit tiring, but it is equally fulfilling as the height slowly progresses.
+Ghorepani is 2850m above sea level, and from the village you get a superb sight of the pine forest full of rhododendron trees.

-If your trek is around the month of March through may then you will come across lot of Rhododendron flowers which seem all blooming.
+If your trek is around the month of March through May, you will come across a lot of Rhododendron flowers, which seem to be all blooming.

 • Distance Covered: 13 km